CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 Eliminate

-The vertical lines fit the rule, but the two solid horizontal lines are swapped.
-The bold line should be in the middle, with the thin solid line at the bottom.
+Solid lines swapped.
+The verticals fit, but the bold and thin horizontals have traded places.
+The bold line belongs in the middle, the thin solid line at the bottom.

 D